 Beethoven Festival: Revolution 2012 was an even greater success, held in September 2012 at its primary venue in Chicago’s Uptown area (North side).
 The festival went for 9 days and included over 60 events, an art exhibit, a lecture series, theater, a performance of Beethoven’s only ballet, “The Creatures of Prometheus”, jazz, blues, a rock show of commissioned songs inspired by Beethoven, and an intensive master class series for budding musicians.
 It was called an “event of world-class importance” (Chicago Tribune).

-Beethoven Festival: Love 2013, explored themes of love, religion, suffering and the path of the true artist.
-As with the previous festivals, IBP’s goal is to engage with contemporary culture, cutting-edge creators and artists, and a public thirsty for an exciting experience that allows rare and inspiring encounters with artists of all stripes in a relaxed social environment.
+Beethoven Festival: Love 2013, “an event you ignore at your own peril” (Chicago Tribune), explored themes of love, religion, suffering and the path of the true artist.
+As with the previous festivals, IBP’s goal was to engage with contemporary culture, cutting-edge creators and artists, and a public thirsty for an exciting experience that allows rare and inspiring encounters with artists of all stripes in a relaxed social environment.
+Held at the Merit School of Music in the West Loop and at the Chicago Temple at Daley Plaza, LOVE2013 was filled with over 100 music, art and educational events.
+However, an unexpected budget shortfall partly resulting from unfulfilled donor pledges led to the suspension of further grand festivals in the following years.

-In addition to the festival, IBP also gives out the annual Beethoven Spirit Award to a humanist who has shown great care to make the world a better place through consistent action over many years.
+IBP also gives out the occasional Beethoven Spirit Award to a humanist who has shown great care to make the world a better place through consistent action over many years.
 The award to date has gone to:

 Hervé and Isabelle de la Vauvre (2009)